 - An investor owns over 100 properties, they are all recorded/titled/deeded to himself and NOT to an LLC or LP.
 The investor decides to sell all the properties as a “package deal” so he can retire, and low-and-behold, he’s looking at a transfer tax of over $300,000!
 Should he have formed an LLC, he could have just sold the business ownership and bought a beach condo with his savings!

-- An investor owns a couple properties in Pennsylvania and they are recorded directly to him and NOT to an LLC.
-He gets married a few years later.
-Fast-forward and 15-years down the road he’s getting a divorce.
-His soon-to-be-ex gets a lawyer and she also gets 1/2 of the appraised value of EVERY investment property he owns even though he owned them before the marriage and she invested no money and no time in to the properties.
+- An investor owns a couple properties in Pennsylvania and they are deeded to him/her and NOT to an LLC.
+He/she gets married a few years later.
+Fast-forward and 15-years down the road he/she is in the middle of a messy divorce.
+His/her soon-to-be-ex gets a lawyer and the “ex” also gets 1/2 of the appraised value of EVERY investment property the investor owns even though the investor owned them before the marriage and the “ex” invested no money and no time in the properties.

 An LLC states clear ownership rights and investment amounts.
 Look in to it!